neel-mak/JSONDataParser-Demo/README.md

 # JSONDataParser-Demo
 This repository is added to demonstrate how we can parse the JSON data.
 It also include How we can download any content from web.

+_I am just donwloading all the content as String (assume as a large text file).
+So, I have done accordingly.
+It's just to understand the functionality of doInBackground() method and How we can use that._

 ## How to Download content/file from web?
 So, for accessing any file from web We can use doInBackground( .. ) method of AsyncTask< .. >.
 I have made one **DownloadTask Class** which extends **AsyncTask< ... >** and that gives the implementation of method **doInBackground()** as following :